Edit

 If you enable Use pool in multiple organizations, you can specify Open access individually for each organization.

-Screenshot of configuring open access for multiple organizations.
+Screenshot that shows how to configure open access for multiple organizations.

 Configure interactive mode